 Welch & Co can securely manage your entire payroll.
-Our team at Welch Payroll & Company secretarial Ltd have a dedicated payroll team that will work beside you.
+Our team at Welch Payroll Services Ltd have a dedicated payroll team that will work beside you.

 No matter how small or large your workforce, managing duties such as